saturnops/terraform-aws-vpc/README.md

 If both `single_nat_gateway` and `one_nat_gateway_per_az` are set to `true`, then `single_nat_gateway` takes precedence.

+Make sure whenever you set `one_nat_gateway_per_az` to `true` you should have as many public subnets as we have AZ in the region or else this module will fail cause some `region` has more than 3 AZ like N.Virginia and we bydefault provisoning only 3 public subnets

 - To create ***CIS compliant VPC*** set the variable ***create_cis_vpc*** to ***true*** in the .tfvars file.

 - To add SSL to the Pritunl endpoint: